Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 2. Pura Vida Adventures

 You may actually break your silence at this retreat with a gasp!
-It’s known to host several celebrities, including supermodel Gisele, who come here not only to clear their minds of the frantic worlds they work in, but also to heal and stay in shape.
+It’s known to host several celebrities, including supermodel Gisele.
+They come here not only to clear their minds of the frantic worlds they work in, but also to heal and stay in shape.
 Yep, this women-only retreat is focused on fitness, via yoga and surfing, as well as silent meditation.

-This resort recognises that the act of maintaining silence can be challenging for some, so encourage people to start out with ‘baby steps’, first enjoying silent activities like Tai Chi and hatha yoga, and then moving on to full ‘quiet days’.
+This resort recognises that the act of maintaining silence can be challenging for some.
+So it encourages people to start out with ‘baby steps’.
+First, you can enjoy silent activities like Tai Chi and Hatha yoga.
+Then, you can move on to full ‘quiet days’.
 Set on the shores of a glorious beach in Costa Rica, being silent will allow you to fully appreciate the crashing ocean waves, chirping birds and rustling palms.

 Where: Santa Teresa, Costa Rica